nitishspatkar/nitishspatkar.github.io/projects.md

 #### Moldable scenarios
 In this project, we surveyed popular BDD tools and analyzed their support to engage multiple stakeholders in the BDD process, particularly in IDEs.
-We propose an approach and present an advanced prototype implmentation to enable non-technical stakeholders to iteratively create scenarios and inspect corresponding domain objects with suitable interfaces and representations.
+We propose an approach and present an advanced prototype implementation to enable non-technical stakeholders to iteratively create scenarios and inspect corresponding domain objects with suitable interfaces and representations.

 #### Moldable artifacts
 In this project, we surveyed the literature to compile a list of various artifacts used in the software development process, particularly in requirements engineering.